HelloblueAI/hbLab-B01/CONTRIBUTING.md

 # Getting Started
 Fork the Repository: Begin by forking the repository on GitHub.
 This creates a copy of the project in your own account which you can modify.
-Clone Your Fork: Clone your forked repository to your local machine to start making changes.
+* Clone Your Fork: Clone your forked repository to your local machine to start making changes.
-# bash
 Copy code
 git clone https://github.com/pejmantheory/helloblue.git
 cd b01-contact-assistant
-Create a Branch: Always create a new branch for your changes.
+* Create a Branch: Always create a new branch for your changes.
 This helps separate new development from stable code and makes the integration process smoother.
-# bash
 Copy code
 git checkout -b your-branch-name
 # Making Changes